-OMG is for those who wonder about God, and God and suffering, loneliness, history, politics, doubt, world religions, biblical interpretation, addictions, science, families, grief, truth, poverty, divorce, art, agnosticism, atheism, personal finances...and who want to delve into deeper thought about the religious, theological, and faith intersections between them.Learn more about consultations
+OMG is for those who wonder about God, and God and suffering, loneliness, history, politics, doubt, world religions, biblical interpretation, addictions, science, families, grief, truth, poverty, divorce, art, agnosticism, atheism, personal finances...and those who want to delve deeper into the religious, theological, and faith intersections among them.Learn more about consultations

 An hour-long conversation guided by your questions about theology, vocation, and/or life matters, directed by various theological approaches to the issues and questions you raise.Schedule an Appointment

 © 2024 OMGCenter.com.
 All Rights Reserved.
 Site by Fused Interactive.